Enhanced Condensation Through Rotation: Introduction

 \section{Abstract}

-We argue that the rotation of a thin superconducting cylinder can increase the critical temperature of the superconducting phase transition substantially.
-The phenomenon can be interpreted as an effective negative moment of inertia associated with condensation of Cooper pairs.
+We argue that rotation of a thin superconducting cylinder can increase the critical superconducting temperature substantially.
+A purely rotational effect originates from the tendency of a steadily rotating mechanical system to maximize its moment of inertia.
+A condensation of Cooper pairs in a rotating cylinder decouples a part of the normal electron fraction from rotation, thus producing a circulating electric current of an uncompensated electric charge of lattice ions.
+The current produces the magnetic field that stores energy of rotation, thus increasing the moment of inertia.
+In the presence of an external magnetic field, another enhancement effect originates from the interaction energy of the dipole magnetic moment of the normal component with the background magnetic field.
+In both cases, rotation of the cylindrical shell promotes the formation of condensate that decouples from mechanical rotation.
 We give quantitative estimates for a thin cylinder of aluminum.

-\paragraph{\bf Introduction.}
+\section{Introduction}

 The core observation we make here is very simple, when stated naively.
-Motivated by a ``two-fluid'' picture, one might expect that a superfluid or superconducting condensate decouples from the rotational motion of the normal component.
-This decreases the moment of inertia, and thus the energy that would otherwise be associated with rotational motion at an imposed velocity.
-Thus, it becomes energetically advantageous to put more substance into the condensate, and this effect increases the critical temperature.
-As we shall discuss, that naive motivating thought, after major revision and qualification, retains an important element of truth.
+Motivated by a ``two-fluid'' picture, one might expect that a superconducting condensate decouples from the rotational motion of the normal component.
+The residual density of moving charge density results in a current and thus a magnetic field.
+In the presence of a properly oriented background magnetic field, this can lead to cancellation that decreases the total magnetic energy.
+Thus, it becomes energetically advantageous to put more substance into the condensate, which increases the critical temperature.
+Even without the external field, the magnetic field contributes to the moment of inertia of the system, which lowers the free energy in the corotating reference frame; this effect also encourages condensate formation.
+As we shall discuss, these simple motivating thoughts, after appropriate revision and qualification, retain important elements of truth.

 Below we review and extend the theory of the rotating superconductors, and show that the rotation of a thin superconducting cylindrical shell can catalyze the emergence of superconductivity.
-The effect is facilitated by the mismatch of the normal and supercurrent velocities and can be attributed to an effective negative moment of inertia for the condensate of Cooper pairs.
+The effect is facilitated by the mismatch of the normal and supercurrent velocities.